YuriiDonev/Test_React_2/README.md

 3. npm run dev
 4. in your browser: localhost:8080

-For this app default username and password: admin
+For this app default username: admin, password: 123456
-123456